kevinconway/Modelo.js/README.rst

 Node.js
 -------

-If loading in Node.js, simply require the modelo.js file.
+If loading in Node.js, simply require the file you need from the modelo directory.
 It works just like that.

 Browser (<script>)
 ------------------

-If loading in the browser through a <script> tag, just make sure that the `src` attribute of the tag points at modelo.js.
+Normal browser rules apply.
+Simply <script> tag in the libraries you need in the proper order.
 It works just like that.

 Browser (AMD)
 -------------

-If loading in the browser through an AMD loader, just ensure that the dependency string is directed at modelo.js.
+Simply add the file you need as a dependency.
 It works just like that.

 License
 =======